Responsible Research and Innovation

 Using these processes to influence the direction and trajectory of the research and innovation process itself.

-The application of RRI also applies to the potential commercialisation of products and innovations based on synthetic biology, as stressed by the Technology Strategy Board.
-The focus here is not only on identifying and anticipating potential risks and impacts but also having procedures in place to manage them.
+The application of RRI also applies to the potential commercialisation of products and innovations based on synthetic biology, as stressed by the Technology Strategy Board (now Innovate UK).
+The focus here is not only on identifying, anticipating and responding to potential risks and impacts but also having procedures in place to manage them.